ramyap06/dna-seq-analyzer/README.md

 ## Implementation of CS 180

 ### File I/O
-* reads and parses a given file (in .txt format) - these will be given since actual DNA sequence files are written in FASTA format and are incredibly long
+* reads and parses a given file (in .txt format) - I have created sample DNA sequences specifically from proteins using real NCBI datasets in order to get sequences of workable sizes
 * if a sequence is given and not a file, then it will be written into a default file and then parsed
 * data can be exported into a separate file containing all the analysis the user has prompted